 1/4 cup icing to dust

 Before you start it should be noted the consistency of the butter is imperative to your end result.

 The butter needs to be at room temperature.
 It should keep it’s form and be soft to very soft when touched.
 If it’s winter and your room is cold place the butter somewhere warm.
 If it’s summer and the room is hot leave it in a Shady call a spot to cool for the morning.

-1. Beat the butter and olive oil together
+1. Beat the butter and sugar together until light and fluffy.

-2. Add the powdered sugar and egg yolks and beat for a minute.
+3. Add the eggs and beat for a minute.

-3. And the rest of your ingredients and stir through With a spoon.
+4. Add the rest of your ingredients and stir through with a spoon.

 4. At this stage use your hands and form a large ball.
 If the dough crumbles, gradually add a little bit of water it needs to be one tablespoon at a time.
 If the dough is too sticky, then add a little dusting of plain flour – 1 of tablespoon at a time.
-Mix with hands, try to form a large ball if it holds it’s shape it’s the right consistency.
+Mix with hands, try to form a large ball of dough.
+If it holds it’s shape without being tight it is the right consistency.

-5. Dust your dry surface with flour very very lightly.
+5. Dust your dry surface with flour lightly.
 With a rolling pin, roll out the dough thickly.
 Use cookie cutters.
-You can make crescent shaped cookies with your hands in this case you don’t need the rolling pin it just grab a tablespoon and a half at a time roll with your hands a ball and then shape a Crescent.
+You can make crescent shaped cookies with your hands in this case you don’t need the rolling pin it just grab a tablespoon and a half at a time roll with your hands a ball and then shape a crescent.